CodeSparta/codectl.github.io/docs/user-guide/prerequisites.md

 # Prereqs
 ## Red Hat OpenShift 4.5+ | Low Side | Artifact Collection

-This codebase is created and maintained by RedHat Consulting, a Platform One partner.
+This platform delivery tooling ecosystem is created and maintained by RedHat Consulting.
 This wiki provides brief instructions on how to run the RedHat Koffer & Konductor automation suites to prepare & provision airgap restricted environments.

 ## Requirements